 - Treat the whole shed with 2 coats of a suitable, clear wood or shed preservative

 - Paint the shed taking care to coat evenly

-Need to know more about shed preservatives?
-Read our guide on shed preservers here.
+Need to know more about the full range of shed treatments?
+Read our guide on shed treatments here.